pachyderm/docs/content/latest/reference/pachctl/pachctl_draw.md

 ## pachctl draw

-Draw an ASCII representation of an existing Pachyderm resource.
+Draw an ASCII representation of an existing MLDM resource.

 ### Synopsis

-Draw an ASCII representation of an existing Pachyderm resource.
+Draw an ASCII representation of an existing MLDM resource.

 ### Options